Restlessness and the Unconscious: Finding Stillness in a Distracted World

 According to Jungian psychology, this anxiety brought on by an internal disconnection is the root cause of restlessness.

-Can being disconnected from the dream world be the source of our restlessness?
+Can Jung and von Franz be right?
+Can being disconnected from the dream world be the source of our restlessness at night?

-1. The Gross: The physical realm
+1. The Gross: The Physical Realm

-2. The Subtle: The dream world
+2. The Subtle: The Dream World

-3. The Causal: Deep sleep
+3. The Causal: Deep Sleep

 We are most familiar with the gross world.
 It’s the 3-dimensional plane from which our egos operate in the waking state.